 Payroll costs are made up of a number of components.
-This calculator will help you determine the true cost for employees based on US taxes and guide you in calculating the billable cost per employee.
+This calculator will help you determine the full cost for employees based on US taxes and guide you in calculating the billable cost per employee.

-In the meantime, let us look at how to calculate your payroll budget.
-There are simple ways of estimating payroll budgets and more complex options.
+In the meantime, let us look at how to calculate your overall payroll budget.
+For example, there are simple ways of estimating payroll budgets and more complex options.
 Which makes sense for you will depend on the complexity of your business and the time and energy you have available.

 For now, let’s start with some of the simpler options and work towards the more complex.

 Payroll Budgets Based On The Previous Year

 For many businesses, one year is pretty similar to the next.
 You have busy periods and quiet periods.
 But, the overall revenue doesn’t change much and neither does the payroll cost.
 Not everyone is chasing rapid growth and many business owners are content with balancing work and home life.
-If you are in this position, it makes sense to base your budget on the previous year’s expenses.
+If you are in this position, it makes sense to base your wages budget on the previous year’s expenses.